raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

-You will create a `displaySummary()` function in the next step that will be used as an event listener when the user clicks this `<button>` element.
+You will create a `displaySummary()` function in the next step that will be used as an event handler.

+An event handler is a function that gets executed in response to a specific event e.g when the user clicks this `<button>` element.

 **Test:** Click the **Run** button to see the changes you have made.
 + You will see a button with the label "Submit" below your origin story text area.